Stephen001/openshift-centos-playbooks/README.md

 a service, and ensures that `SELINUX=enforcing` in `/etc/selinux/config`, complying with software needed prior to installing OpenShift.
 - `playbooks/docker.yml` will replace the default CentOS 7 Docker with Docker-CE, and use `overlay2` as a storage-driver for it.
-- `playbooks/lock-down-sshd.yml` will adjust the SSH setup to comply better with [securing CentOS SSH](https://wiki.centos.org/HowTos/Network/SecuringSSH)
+- `playbooks/lock-down-sshd.yml` will adjust the SSH setup to comply better with [securing CentOS SSH](https://wiki.centos.org/HowTos/Network/SecuringSSH).

+Note: Be careful with `playbooks/lock-down-sshd.yml`!
+It will change the SSH port, prevent logins as root and other things.
+Make sure you understand what it does, and that you don't accidentally lock yourself out of the system.

 ### To test with Vagrant
 1. Install Vagrant and VirtualBox